-The asynchronous External Interrupt 2 is activated by the external pin INT2 if the SREG I-bit and the corresponding interrupt mask in GICR are set.
-If ISC2 is cleared (zero), a falling edge on INT2 activates the interrupt.
-If ISC2 is set (one), a rising edge on INT2 activates the interrupt.
+The Asynchronous External Interrupt 2 is activated by the external pin INT2 if the SREG I-bit and the corresponding interrupt mask in GICR are set.
+If ISC2 is written to zero, a falling edge on INT2 activates the interrupt.
+If ISC2 is written to one, a rising edge on INT2 activates the interrupt.
 Edges on INT2 are registered asynchronously.
-Pulses on INT2 wider than the minimum pulse width given in Table 45 will generate an interrupt.
+Pulses on INT2 wider than the minimum pulse width given in Table 42 will generate an interrupt.
 Shorter pulses are not guaranteed to generate an interrupt.
 When changing the ISC2 bit, an interrupt can occur.
 Therefore, it is recommended to first disable INT2 by clearing its Interrupt Enable bit in the GICR Register.
 Then, the ISC2 bit can be changed.
 Finally, the INT2 interrupt flag should be cleared by writing a logical one to its Interrupt Flag bit (INTF2) in the GIFR Register before the interrupt is re-enabled.

-Table 45.
+Table 42.
 Asynchronous External Interrupt Characteristics

-Symbol Parameter Condition Min. Тур.
-Max.
-Units t {INT} Minimum pulse width for asynchronous external interrupt 50 ns
+Symbo Parameter Condition Min Тур Max Units t {INT} Minimum pulse width for asynchronous external interrupt 50 ns